weiyinwei/GRCN/README.md

 Author: Dr. Yinwei Wei (weiyinwei at hotmail.com)

 ## Introduction
-In this work, we focus on adaptively refining the structure of interaction graph to discover and prune potential false-positiveedges.
-Towards this end, we devise a new GCN-based recommendermodel,Graph-Refined Convolutional Network(GRCN), which adjuststhe  structure  of  interaction  graph  adaptively  based  on  statusof  model  training,  instead  of  remaining  the  fixed  structure.
+In this work, we focus on adaptively refining the structure of interaction graph to discover and prune potential false-positive edges.
+Towards this end, we devise a new GCN-based recommendermodel, Graph-Refined Convolutional Network(GRCN), which adjusts the structure of interaction graph adaptively based on status of mode training, instead of remaining the fixed structure.

 ## Environment Requirement
 The code has been tested running under Python 3.5.2.
 The required packages are as follows: